agrc/roadkill-mobile/README.md

 1. Push an OTA update:
    - `./scripts/deployOTAUpdate.sh` to publish a new over-the-air update.
    - This could break things if you have changed something that requires a new app build to be pushed through the app store (e.g. changes to [src/front/app.config.js](src/front/app.config.js)).
 If this is the case, bump the major app version number so that a new release channel is created.

+### Custom Expo Dev Client

+This app uses a [custom Expo Dev](https://docs.expo.dev/development/getting-started/) rather than the old Expo Go app.
+This means that anytime you install or upgrade a library with native code, you need to create new builds by running `./scripts/buildForDevelopment.sh`.

 ### Pushing a New App Build to Production